 For examples of how parameter actions can be used, see Examples of parameter actions.

-You need to create parameter actions in Tableau Desktop to make them available for use in Tableau Online and Tableau Server.
+You can create parameter actions in Tableau Desktop, Tableau Cloud, and Tableau Server.

 When you define a parameter action, it must include: